Dirichlet Process Parsimonious Mixtures for clustering: Dirichlet Process Parsimonious Mixtures

-From the Polya urn distribution (\ref{eq:Polya urn DP}), each predictive term of the joint distribution (\ref{eq:joint distribution CRP}) can be computed is given by: where $n_k=\sum_{j=1}^{i-1} \delta(z_j,k)$ is the number of indicator random variable taking the value $k$, and $K_{i-1}+1$ is the previously unseen value.
+From the P{\'o}lya urn distribution (\ref{eq:Polya urn DP}), each predictive term of the joint distribution (\ref{eq:joint distribution CRP}) can be computed as: where $n_k=\sum_{j=1}^{i-1} \delta(z_j,k)$ is the number of indicator random variables taking the value $k$ after $i-1$ observations, and $K_{i-1}+1$ is the previously unseen value.
 From this distribution, one can therefore allow assigning new data to possibly previously unseen (new) clusters as the data are observed, after starting with one cluster.
 The distribution on partitions induced by the sequence of conditional distributions in Eq. (\ref{eq:Polya urn CRP}) is commonly referred to as the Chinese Restaurant Process (CRP).
 It can be interpreted as follows.
-Suppose there is a restaurant with an infinite number of tables and in which customers are entering and sitting at tables.
+Suppose there is a restaurant with an infinite number of tables and in which customers are entering and sitting at these tables.
 We assume that customers are social, so that the $i$th customer sits at table $k$ with probability proportional to the number of already seated customers $n_k$ ($k\leq K_{i-1}$ being a previously occupied table), and may choose a new table ($k> K_{i-1}$, $k$ being a new table to be occupied) with a probability proportional to a small positive real number $\alpha$, which represents the CRP concentration parameter.